 The answers lie in this post.
 Come read.
 Come learn.
 Come get people caring about your street photography.

-Looking to give your digital photography a cool, classic film look?
+Looking to give your digital photography a cool, classic film style?
 Then you should probably come check out this Vintage Film Lightroom presets pack.

-Featuring 10 colour and 5 monochrome presets, it allows you to achieve the look you want within minutes of downloading - so long as you have Lightroom, of course.
+Featuring 30 colour and 30 monochrome presets, it allows you to achieve the look you want within minutes of downloading.

 Come take a look.